qgrid/qgrid.github.io/source/plugin/condition-builder.md

 }
 ``` -->

-Add angular component inside of q-grid component, after that a new action should appear.
+Add angular component inside of q-grid component, after that extended filter icon should appear in the top toolbar.

 ```typescript
 @Component({